 The nasal cannula is a device that is used to deliver supplemental oxygen to people who require it.
 Two small prongs rest in your nostrils and lead to clear plastic tubing that tucks over your ears and connects below your chin, delivering oxygen.
-Your oxygen concentrator is then connected to the single tube.
+Your oxygen concentrator is then connected to a single tube.

-The device is often used to give low-flow oxygen, however there are times when high-flow nasal cannulas are required.
+The device is often used to give low-flow oxygen, however, there are times when high-flow nasal cannulas are required.
 Patients with COPD and other respiratory disorders are provided supplemental oxygen for both short- and long-term oxygen treatments.

 This crucial little information presents another important question to us:

-Exactly how a Nasal Cannula works?
+Exactly how does a Nasal Cannula work?